michaelmcandrew/civicrm-user-guide-gitbook/contributions/set-up.md

 This chapter shows you how to set up CiviContribute and related components of CiviCRM to support fundraising.

-This chapter assumes you have a working understanding of *custom fields*,*****contact matching rules*, CiviCRM *Profiles*, and the CiviMember and CiviMail components.
-The chapter also assumes you have already set up your *payment processor* and created any custom fields you want to use when tracking contributions.
+This chapter assumes you have a working understanding of custom fields, contact matching rules, CiviCRM Profiles, and the CiviMember and CiviMail components.
+The chapter also assumes you have already set up your payment processor and created any custom fields you want to use when tracking contributions.
 If you have not done these things, please refer to the appropriate sections of this manual for more information.